 This is one of the main reasons for making this product, so that my daughter and her colleagues could coat their hands with wonderful restorative DIY hand lotion between shifts.

 So I created a brand new homemade hand cream.
 And I’m so happy I did, as her hands are looking so much better now, even after a week.
 The only problem I have now is making enough of this cream to keep up with the demands for it!

-Watch How to Make Hand Cream
+Watch How To Make Hand Cream At Home

-Why This DIY Hand Cream?
+Why Make DIY Hand Cream?